This Day In Writing History

 Binchy also found that she was interested in journalism, and landed a job as women's editor for The Irish Times.
 In the early 1970s, Binchy switched to feature reporting and moved to London to be with Gordon Snell, a BBC broadcaster turned children's book writer and mystery novelist, whom she had met and fallen in love with during a previous visit.
 They married in 1977 and remain happily married to this day.
 In 1980, the couple moved to Binchy's hometown of Dalkey and bought a cottage, where they still live.

 After returning to Dalkey, Binchy began her writing career, publishing two collections of her newspaper work and a collection of short stories.
 In between reporting assignments, she wrote her first novel, Light A Penny Candle, which was published in 1982.
 Set during the outbreak of World War 2, the novel tells the story of Elizabeth White, a young British girl who is sent to stay with a large Irish family, the O'Connors, whose daughter Aisling is Elizabeth's age.
-The girls form an inseperable bond of friendship that remains long after the war ends, as they write to each other frequently.
+The girls form an inseparable bond of friendship that remains long after the war ends, as they write to each other frequently.

 As a writer, Binchy has been described as a modern day Jane Austen.
 Her novels mostly deal with the trials and tribulations of Irish women in the 20th century.
-They are also steeped deep in Catholicism, though as the influence of the Church has waned in Ireland, so too has it waned in Binchy's writing.
+They are also steeped deep in Catholicism, though as the influence of the scandal-plagued Church has waned in Ireland, so too has it waned in Binchy's writing.
 Eleven of her novels reached the New York Times bestseller list, and in reader polls taken in Ireland and England, Binchy has been rated higher than James Joyce, prompting her to joke that it was because most of her books were sold in airport bookshops and "if you're going on a plane journey, you're more likely to take one of my stories than Finnegan's Wake."

 In 1995, Binchy's popular 1990 novel Circle Of Friends was made into a movie starring Minnie Driver and Chris O'Donnell.
 Unfortunately for fans of the book, in his adaptation, screenwriter Andrew Davies elected to give the film a completely different ending.

 Binchy announced her retirement from writing in 2000, but it proved to be short-lived.
-She has written four novels since then.
-In additon to her novels and short story collections, Binchy is also a playwright, and her plays have been staged at the Peacock Theatre in Dublin.
+She has written several novels since then.
+In addition to her novels and short story collections, Binchy is also a playwright, and her plays have been staged at the Peacock Theatre in Dublin.
 For over 30 years, she has written a hugely popular monthly column called Maeve's Week for The Irish Times which is part advice column, part gossip column, and part humor column.